-We have recently added some new books to our Conservation Bookshelf.
-The museum also has a series of conservation videos available.
 Books are available for one month, with the possibility of a one-month extension if the book has not been reserved.
 There is no charge except the borrower pays return shipping.
-To borrow books, contact Scott Carrlee, Curator of Museums Services at 1.888.913.6873.
-For a list of other books and media available, call or visit our web site at www.museums.state.ak.us.
+To borrow books, contact Addison Field at 1.888.913.6873.
+For a list of other books and media available, visit our website.

 *To browse book titles click on category below.

 A Higher Standard: Museum Accreditation Program Standards.
 Vol. 2.American Association of Museums, 2005.

 This booklet presents the standards used in the AAM Museum Accreditation Program including core questions, Characteristics of an Accreditable Museum, the Accreditation Commission’s Expectations, and required documents.
 This booklet is a good educational tool that can help staff members and governing authority stay informed about current standards and best practices.

 Accreditation Resource Kit.
 American Association of Museums, 2005.

 Will answer basic questions about the Accreditation Program; outline the entire accreditation process, articulate the benefits of accreditation, provide the history and core concepts of the program; acquaint you with the program’s standards and requirements in all areas of museum operation.
 A tool to help assess how well a museum meets accreditation standards.
 Will help establish institutional goals and plan institutional development.

 Beyond Strategic Planning.
 Eadie, Douglas C. National Center for Nonprofit Boards, 1993.